 The approach to getting Twin View or two monitors working in Ubuntu is much the same as getting a low resolution monitor working as described above.

-Like in the single monitor you are looking for a line in the xorg.conf file that looks something like this;
+Similar to configuring a single monitor above, you are looking for a line in the xorg.conf file that looks something like this:

 Option "metamodes" "CRT-0: nvidia-auto-select +1280+0, CRT-1: 1280x1024 +0+0"